himanshuraimau/project0/web/README.md

 - **Smart Notes**: AI-generated comprehensive notes from any content
 - **Flashcards**: Automated flashcard generation for active recall learning
 - **Quizzes**: Interactive quizzes created from your study materials
-- **Podcasts**: Convert notes into audio podcasts for on-the-go learning

 ### 🔍 Advanced Features
 - Vector-based semantic search across all your notes